 Phase 1 Projects:

-Phase 1 includes 15 multi-campus research projects.
+Phase 1 includes the following research projects.
 These projects will either be completed or extended by summer 2023, as appropriate.